binary132/cmake-sdl/README.md

  - [LibSDL2](https://www.libsdl.org/download-2.0.php) "Development Libraries"
    - If you're on Windows, [set an SDL2LIB environment variable](http://www.computerhope.com/issues/ch000549.htm) to the path of your SDL2 installation.
    - If you're on Mac OS X, [use Homebrew](http://brew.sh/).  `brew install sdl2`
-   - GNU/Linux should be straightforward.
+   - GNU/Linux should be straightforward, e.g. `apt-get install libsdl2`

 # Setting up your build

 CMake is a Makefile generator.
 That means a single CMake configuration can be used to build and deploy software for any toolchain which supports it, e.g. GNU Make, Visual Studio, XCode, etc.